Pistonite/workex/packages/doc/src/tutorial/define_interfaces_g.txtpp.md

 # Define Interfaces

-The interfaces used for communication can be defined in one or more TypeScript files, here, we will create one `src/Interfaces.ts` file that contains 2 interfaces `AppSide` and `WorkerSide`.
+The interfaces used for communication can be defined in one or more TypeScript files.
+Here, we will create one `src/Interfaces.ts` file that contains 2 interfaces `AppSide` and `WorkerSide`.
 These interfaces can have any names that doesn't start with `_` (to avoid name conflicts in generated code)